mohamadch91/Computer-vision-learning/Readme.md

 complete as soon as possible.

-feel free to contact me if you have any question. or you can create a issue to ask me. also you can create a pull request to help me improve this repo in other fields like Machine Learning, Deep Learning, NLP, etc.
+feel free to contact me if you have any question. or you can create an issue to ask me.
+**also you can create a pull request to help me improve this repo in other fields like Machine Learning, Deep Learning, NLP, etc.**